drmytek/HX35/README.md

 * Firmware: "Sync Voices with Presets" enabled on UHL instruments
 * Scan Driver: Bugfix MIDI channel assignment (was not able to receive on MIDI channels other than 1/2/3)

-For updates to #5.104 select "Firmware/EEPROM" and "Scan Driver File" in Finalize Window abd Execute "config.ini" from SD card or HX3.5 Editor's Update/Finalize window.
+For updates to #5.104 select "Firmware/EEPROM" and "Scan Driver File" in HX3.5 Editor's Update/Finalize Window and Execute "config.ini" from Editor.
+SD card updates will handle this automatically.

 <b>09/07/2018</b> Firmware #5.102, HX3.5 Editor #5.100, DSP #1.04